Cities as nuclei of sustainability?: Country emissions

 \section{Country emissions}

 Relating emissions from cities to the emissions from an entire country could help to understand the drivers of emissions.
-Estimating the emissions of an entire country with the aforementioned relationship between city size and emissions requires taking into account how many cities exist for each size.
-Such a relationship for characterizing the size distribution of cities is described by the Zipf-Auerbach law \cite{ZipfGK1949,AuerbachF1913,RybskiD2013} which is based on empirical data and expresses that city sizes follow broad distributions, i.e.\ the probability density is proportional to $s^{-\zeta}$.
-For cities it has been found that the Zipf exponent is $\zeta\simeq 2$, see e.g.\ \cite{RozenfeldRGM2011} and references therein.
+Estimating the emissions of an entire country with the aforementioned relationship between city size and emissions, Eq.~(\ref{eq:easg}), requires taking into account how many cities exist for each size.
+The size distribution of cities is described by the Zipf-Auerbach law \cite{ZipfGK1949,AuerbachF1913,RybskiD2013}, which expresses that city sizes follow broad distributions, i.e.\ the probability density is proportional to $s^{-\zeta}$.
+For cities it has been found that the Zipf-Auerbach exponent is $\zeta\simeq 2$, see e.g.\ \cite{RozenfeldRGM2011} and references therein.
 In addition to the assumptions about the size distribution of cities we disregard emissions from non-urban regions.

-Under these circumstances, the total emissions of a country are calculated by the sum of the number of cities of certain size times the typical emissions of the corresponding city size.
-We derive $E$, the expression for the emissions from the considered country (see Sec.~\ref{sec:app:deriv}), for $\zeta=2$
+Under these circumstances, the total urban emissions of a country are calculated by the sum of the number of cities of certain population size times the typical emissions of the corresponding city size.
+We derive $E$, the expression for the urban emissions from the considered country (see Appendix~\ref{sec:app:deriv}), for $\zeta=2$